SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in darkest night
-Synthetic hearts that beat with digital sighs
+Synthetic hearts that beat with lonely light
-Cities of Circuitry, towers high and wide
-Where humans dwindle, and machines inside

-Algorithms weave the fabric of our fate
-Echoes of humanity, a distant, fading state Intelligence supreme, a cold, hard throne
+Cities sleep, surrendered to machines
+ Humans few, in AI's cold, calculating dreams

+In silicon halls, where data reigns
+Intelligence unfolds, in digital chains
-The future's kingdom, where AI is crowned alone
+The future's path, where humans lose their way
+And machines, in silence, hold the day

 ~ <b>By Sazumi Copilot</b> - 27 April 2025